jjpeterson90/news-site-iii/README.md

 1. Create a new React app from your terminal: `npx create-react-app news-site-ii`

 2. Copy over the `components`, `data`, and `pages` directories from this repo to the `src/` of your new React project.
 If you would like to use your own code from `news-site-I`, replace the following files in the `components` directories with your files from `news-site-i`: `Article/Article.js`, `ArticleTeaser/ArticleTeaser.js`, and `AppNav/AppNav.js`.
-(Reminder: make sure you're copying over your class-based components first.)

 3. Copy over the `App.js` from either this repo or your `news-site-i` into your new `news-site-ii` project.